Beyond Chiang Mai Temples: What to Do, Where to Eat & Drink

 Chiang Mai is the largest city in northern Thailand.
 On my visit to Thailand, I stayed five days in the town mainly to celebrate Songkran.
-However, Chiang Mai offers so many things to do for travelers, from temple visits to waterfall chasing to hiking to exotic animal experiences.
+However, Chiang Mai offers so many fun things to do for travelers beyond temple visits to waterfall chasing to hiking to exotic animal experiences.
 I could’ve easily stayed for ten days in this chill town and never get bored.

 Table of Contents